I'm a dedicated Jack Russell lover who's trained, hand-raised, bred and bought Jack Russells.

 There's a lot of controversy when it comes to the subject of neutering animals.
 Many dog owners think that they should have a right to breed their pets if they so desire, or that neutering pets is somehow going against nature.
 In fact, neutering is good for both your pet and society in general.

-Jack Russells are notorious for escaping from even the most dog-tight back yards.
-Usually this is because they are searching for a mate.
+Jack Russells are notorious for escaping from even the most dog-tight backyards.
+Usually, this is because they are searching for a mate.
 Male dogs can pick up the smell of a female in heat from over a mile away.
-When they pick up that scent, it doesn't make a difference how happy they are at home or how well you treat them - he will be out of there as soon as he gets a chance.
+When a dog picks up that scent, it doesn't make a difference how happy he is at home or how well you treat him—he will be out of there as soon as he gets a chance.

 Not Comfortable With Surgical Neutering?

 There is another option these days if you don't want to have your dog irreversibly neutered.
 Chemical castration is a temporary solution that doesn't alter the dog's physicality permanently.
 It can be reversed if needed.
 This is ideal if you have a dog that you may want to show at some point in the future, but be aware that there are risks involved with chemical castration.
 Please seek more information from a veterinarian if you want to consider this option.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.